Ufa-Pavillon am Nollendorfplatz: Collapse of Cines

-Goldsoll severed his connection with Cines in February 1914, buying out the interests of Al. Woods and the Società Italian Cines in the Berlin-based Cines-Theater AG: Woods pulled out of Germany altogether.
+Goldsoll severed his connection with Cines in February 1914, buying out the interests of A. H. Woods and the Società Italiana Cines in the Berlin-based Cines-Theater AG: Woods pulled out of Germany altogether.
 Goldsoll re-organized his much-reduced assets as the Palast-Theater AG, taking control of the Cines Palast am Zoo and the Cines Apollo-Theater (Berlin) cinemas, and leasing the Friedrich-Wilhelm-Städtisches Theater for operetta.

-The Cines Nollendorf-Theater "reverted" to the Società Italiana Cines.
-A German Cines company was formed, Deutsche Cines GmbH, whose offices occupied the old address of Cines-Theater AG at Friedrichstrasse 11.
-Goldsoll invested in Ambrosio Film, based in Turin, becoming a director by July 1914.
+The Cines Nollendorf-Theater "reverted" to the Cines Corporation (which may refer to Cines in Rome, it's not entirely clear.)
+A German Cines limited liability company was formed, Deutsche Cines GmbH, whose offices occupied the old address of Cines-Theater AG at Friedrichstrasse 11.
+Goldsoll pulled out of Cines altogether and invested in the Turin-based Ambrosio Film, (the Italian distributors of Cines productions), becoming a director by July 1914.

 When World War I broke out in August 1914 Italy was nominally allied with the Central Powers, but remained neutral.
 The war triggered a general international financial instability, and in the public rush to buy War Bonds, 18.3 million lire were withdrawn from the Banco di Roma between January and March 1914.
 Italy eventually joined the Triple Entente and declared war on Austria-Hungary in May 1915.
-The bank continued to haemorrhage its cash deposits and the value of its shares plummeted, despite an emergency loan arranged by Pacelli from the Banco d'Italia.
+The bank continued to haemorrhage its cash deposits and the value of its shares plummeted, despite an emergency loan arranged by Pacelli from the central Banca d'Italia.
 Pacelli resigned as president of the Banco di Roma in September 1915, although he was still personally highly indebted to it.
 To repay his loans he forfeited his shares in the bank, and was forced to sell his villa.

 The investments made by Pacelli and the Banco di Roma suddenly unravelled as depositors continued to withdraw millions of lire: by November 1915 Cines had collapsed, along with the bank's other enterprises in Tripoli and Salonika.